Civil Engineering Study 90-4

 Wei-Wen Yu Center for Cold-Formed Steel Structures

 Hsiao, Ling-En; Yu, Wei-wen; and Galambos, Theodore V., "Load and resistance factor design of cold-formed steel reliability based criteria for cold-formed steel members" (1990).
-Center for Cold-Formed Steel Structures Library.
-Paper 41.
+CCFSS Library (1939 - present).
+41.